The CRT Displays

 load end points LEP INT, DMA move/draw, end point[, rubber band*]

-Specifying and points for drawing vectors
+Specifying end points for drawing vectors and area fill

 n/a 01 15